 When a virus remains in the system for too long, exposure to harmful variants of the same virus can result in more severe symptoms in patients.
-Symptoms like blood in cough, pneumonia, bronchitis, or even death can result when the virus gets too severe to control.
+Symptoms like blood in cough, pneumonia, bronchitis, or even death can result when the virus gets too powerful to control.

 Can you Get Covid Through your Eyes?

-Yes, covid can be transmitted through the eyes like the nose or mouth.
-Therefore covid safety kits have glasses that shield the eye’s path from the entrance of the virus into the body.
+Yes, COVID can be transmitted through the eyes like the nose or mouth.
+Therefore, COVID safety kits have glasses that shield the eye’s path from the entrance of the virus into the body.
 But the transmission through tears is still uncertain.

 The effects of the virus tend to be more problematic for those in their 40s or 50s because, at this age, the immune system is not as active as it was in the earlier years of one’s life span.